January 21st - January 30th 2018

 We flew to Bozeman Montana and travelled from there to Mammoth Hot Springs where we spent four nights to visit Lamar Valley.
 Then, a snow coach took us to the Snow Lodge at Old Faithful.
 Visiting Yellowstone in winter is nothing short of a wonderland.
-The extremely cold temperatures together with the hot water of the geysers creates a land of fire and ice.
+The extremely cold temperatures together with the hot water of the geysers create a land of fire and ice.
 The colors of the pools contrast against the white snow.
-And wildlife viewing is incredible.
-We were lucky enough to observe the Wapiti Wolf Pack up close - they were feeding on an Elk carcass they took down the night before.
-The interaction and facial expressions of these animals are amazing.
-We concluded our trip by spending two nights in Jackson Whole - one of our favorite places.
+Wildlife viewing is incredible.
+We were lucky enough to observe the Wapiti Wolf Pack up close - they were feeding on an elk carcass they took down the night before.
+The interactions and facial expressions of these animals are amazing.
+We concluded our trip by spending two nights in Jackson Hole, WY - one of our favorite places on earth.

 Eastern Sierra Nevada

 We love to visit Bishop, CA. Not only is the drive through Yosemite beautiful, but Owens Valley offers countless outdoor activities and the landscape is incredibly diverse.
 On the western side of the valley, there is the Sierra Nevada with it's alpine lakes and forests.
 In Owens Valley, there are rocks with petroglyphs, climbing opportunities and geothermal features.
 On the eastern side of the valley, there are the White Mountains with old Bristlecone trees, and the Eureka Dunes in Death Valley are only a short (but rugged 4-wheel drive) away.
 Every time of the year, this place changes its costume with the seasons, so we never get tired to visit.
 And night time photography is incredible, civilization is quite far away.

 Oahu - off the beaten path